grafana/tempo/docs/sources/tempo/operations/cross_tenant_query.md

 ```

 TraceQL evaluates a contiguously stored trace.
-If these two conditions are satisfied in separate tenants, then Tempo  doesn't correctly return it.
+If these two conditions are satisfied in separate tenants, then Tempo  doesn't correctly return the trace.